 Find us in the clouds this summer as the sensational Bristol International Balloon Fiesta is set to return to its home at Ashton Court Estate to celebrate its 44th year from August 11 to 14.
 Europe’s largest annual ballooning event will once again attract hundreds of thousands of visitors from all over the world to witness one of the most stunning sights in the UK, with mass balloon ascents at 6am and 6pm and two iconic nightglows lighting up summer.

-The organisers of Bristol International Balloon Fiesta recently made a call out asking the people of Bristol to nominate the locations that they would like to see balloons launch from, by completing a form and over 700 nominates were submitted.
+Last year saw Bristol International Balloon Fiesta host a ‘Fiesta Fortnight’ instead with flypasts and ballooning spectaculars taking off from different spots across the city.
+The organisers made a call out asking the people of Bristol to nominate the locations that they would like to see balloons launch from, which included local parks, public spaces, car parks and streets.

 The spectacular free event on the mansion grounds will feature four days of over 100 hot air balloons of all shapes and sizes taking off at dusk and dawn, taking in views of the city including if the wind direction allows, views of the Clifton Suspension Bridge.

 Plans are already underway to make this a year to remember for balloon enthusiasts and keen spectators.
 As well as the balloon ascents, there is entertainment for all the family, throughout the day including aerial displays, children’s activities and entertainment, fairground rides, delicious food stalls and bars, balloon tethering and demonstrations, model aircraft displays and a local music stage.